LinkTechTips/NGML/README.md

-# NGML
-New Generation Minecraft Launcher
+# New Generation Minecraft Launcher